-In February 2008, four founders, including the Chief Executive Officer ("CEO") and three directors of Organovo, Inc. received 11,779,960 shares of restricted Common stock, 25% vesting after the first year and the remaining 75% vesting in equal quarterly portions over the following three years.
+Common stockDuring February and March 2012, the Company issued 21,247,987 shares of Common stock related to the Merger.
+See Notes 1 and 3.Restricted stockIn February 2008, four founders, including the Chief Executive Officer ("CEO") and three directors of Organovo, Inc. receivedawards11,779,960 shares of restricted Common stock, 25% vesting after the first year and the remaining 75% vesting in equal quarterly portions over the following three years.